tombo-a2o/a2obrew/README.md

 echo 'export PATH="$HOME/a2obrew/bin:$PATH"' >> ~/.zshrc
 ```

-4. Add `a2obrew init` to your shell to enable autocompletion and emsdk environment variables.
+4. Add `a2obrew init` to your shell to enable a2obrew autocompletion, add `PATH` for python2/ruby/node and set emsripten environment variables.
 After that, you can use a2obrew and emscripten commands (ex. emcc).

 ```sh
 # bash